Murder of David Dorn: Investigation

 On July 20, Cannon was found guilty of first degree murder, first degree burglary, and three counts of armed criminal action.
-Cannon was sentenced to life without parole on October 5.
+He was sentenced to life in prison without parole on October 5.

 Aftermath

 A small memorial was quickly set up outside the shop, with a handwritten sign stating; "Y'all killed a black man because 'they' killed a black man???
 Rest in peace."
-St. Louis Police Chief John Hayden Jr. ordered all the department’s officers to wear black mourning bands on their police badges to honor Dorn.
+St. Louis Police Chief John Hayden Jr. ordered all the department's officers to wear black mourning bands on their police badges to honor Dorn.

 Several GoFundMe fundraisers quickly sprang up online, although none of them were endorsed by family members.
 A Fundly account has been endorsed by the family and they have asked for support of organizations such as CrimeStoppers or BackStoppers.

 Dorn's widow, Ann Dorn, spoke in favor of Donald Trump at the 2020 Republican National Convention.
 She spoke about her husband's death, over the objections of their daughters who stated that he was opposed to Donald Trump.